MaxShaw5/k3s-wordpress-home-lab/README.md

 From there, you can open Lens, click Kubernetes Clusters > Local Kubeconfigs and click the plus button to the right of Local Kubeconfigs then find your txt file and you will be monitoring your cluster in real time with the ability to manipulate the resources within it.

-# Actual Project Work - Creating Charts, Creating YAMLs, Running Pipelines
+# Foundational Project Work - Creating Charts, Creating YAMLs, Implementing ArgoCD

 ### Step .5 - Creating a secret for the SQL DB